Ungrading

+"Ungrading" is a set of practices described by author Jesse Stommel as "raising an eyebrow at grades as a systemic practice, distinct from simply 'not grading'.
+Ungrading argues that the current assessment practices in education undermine work, rather than supporting learning and collaboration.

-Ungrading: Why Rating Students Undermines Learning (and What to Do Instead) is a book on grading in education edited by Susan D. Blum, a professor of anthropology at the University of Notre Dame.
+Multiple books have discussed this concept.
+In Ungrading: Why Rating Students Undermines Learning (and What to Do Instead) Susan D. Blum, a professor of anthropology at the University of Notre Dame writes about this concept.
 The book carries a Foreword by Alfie Kohn.
 It includes thirteen chapters on the subject by various authors and a Conclusion chapter by Blum.
 According to Blum, the book addresses the topic of the "movement at this end of the second decade of the twenty-first century.
 I call it ungrading.
 Others call it de-grading or going gradeless."
 The book provides an understanding of why many educators now feel "grades should be eliminated from the educational system" and "brings a deep reflection into our assessment models, practices, and experiences."